 |You should learn all you can about penile cancer and your treatment choices.

-Treatment for penile cancer is either local or systemic.
+Treatment for penile cancer is either local or for your whole body (systemic).
 Local treatments remove, destroy, or control the cancer cells in one area.
 Surgery, radiation therapy, and topical chemotherapy are local treatments.
-Systemic treatments are used to destroy or control cancer cells throughout the entire body.
-Chemotherapy is used when cancer has spread.
+Systemic treatments, such as chemotherapy, are used to destroy or control cancer cells throughout the entire body.

-You may have just one of these treatments, or you may have a combination:
+You may have just one of these treatments.
+Or you may have more than one (combination therapy):

 Radiation therapy.
 The goal of this treatment is to kill cancer cells by using high energy X-rays.
-Your doctor may use it as the main treatment for penile cancer instead of surgery, or it may be used along with surgery in some cases.
-You may receive radiation externally, called external beam radiation therapy, or internally, called brachytherapy.
+Your healthcare provider may use it as the main treatment for penile cancer instead of surgery, or it may be used along with surgery in some cases.
+You may get radiation externally (external beam radiation therapy) or internally (brachytherapy).

 Chemotherapy.
-Depending on the type of tumor, doctors may use different chemotherapy drugs to treat penile cancer.
-For very early stage cancers, chemotherapy may be applied directly to the skin as a cream (topical chemotherapy).
-For advanced cancers, systemic chemotherapy, which is given orally or injected into a vein or muscle, may reach cancer cells throughout the body.
+Depending on the type of tumor, healthcare providers may use different chemotherapy medicines to treat penile cancer.
+For very early stage cancers, chemotherapy may be put directly on the skin as a cream (topical chemotherapy).
+For advanced cancers, systemic chemotherapy may be used to reach cancer cells throughout the body.
+It is given by mouth or injected into a vein.

-Doctors are always finding new ways to treat penile cancer.
+Researchers are always finding new ways to treat cancer.
 These new methods are tested in clinical trials.
-Before beginning treatment, ask your doctor if there are any clinical trials you should consider.
+Talk with your healthcare provider to find out if you should consider any clinical trials.